-For entertainment and recreation you have the boats at Waterhead, where you can board a steamer for a trip on the lake, or hire rowing, sailing and low-powered motorboats and, at risk of knotting me metaphors, set sail under your own steam.
-Last, but not least, you can take in a movie at Zefferelli's cinema followed by great pizza at their own restaurant.
+For entertainment and recreation you have the boats at Waterhead, where you can board a steamer for a trip on the lake, or hire rowing, sailing and low-powered motorboats and take to the water under your own steam.
+For a quite or maybe rainy day, you can take in a movie at Zefferelli's cinema followed by a tasty pizza at their own restaurant.

 There are many nearby walks around Ambleside.
 The Fairfield Horseshoe is a much-loved and classic walk across stunning fells, taking in the high-level circuit around the tops of the Fairfield group, the height granting wonderful views of the other mountains and lake.

-Loughrigg fell, behind Bracken Howe, is the beginning of a great day’s walk that takes in Rydal Water and Grasmere.
-This is one of my favourite days out, easy for all and where along the way you will find perfect photo opportunities.
+Loughrigg Fell, behind Bracken Howe, is the beginning of a great day’s walk that takes in Rydal Water and Grasmere.
+This is one of my favourite days out, easy for all, where along the way you will find perfect photo opportunities.

 A twenty minute drive west takes you to Coniston Water and the village sheltered in the lea of the Coniston mountain range.
 Radiating from the stone bridge, spanning Church Beck, the four main streets are a bustling community with a fine church, shops, a post office, cafes, a local brewery and four good pubs, and there much to do, the location perfect for outdoor pursuits; climbing, walking, cycling and water sport holidays.
 On all points of the compass there are trails, leafy forest paths, tracks and lake shores to explore, and you need travel very little to find a new and exciting landscape.